Messed up Heads in a Helmet

 My wager? said Michael.
 Okay, first of all, he asked for the spread not my fucking wager.
 Michael mimicked a severe speech impediment when he said wager, even drooling a little bit out of the corner of his mouth as he said it, and nobody, likely not even Michael, could tell if the drool was an accident or mockery.
 See, he said wiping his mouth, this fucking Indian fucking thing don’t even speak our language.
 Who the fuck says wager?
 Not this fucking retard.

 Jeanie scolded Michael again before Joey managed to formulate his next sentence: He wagered two-hundred and fifty dollars that his team would win.
-Woody looked at Michael with a taunting smile, Janie shook her head in disapproval, and Joey laughed his spastic laugh until the Silent Speech again said, I find this humorous,
+Woody looked at Michael with a taunting smile, Janie shook her head in disapproval, and Joey laughed his spastic laugh until the Silent Speech again said, I find this humorous.

 I find this humorous, Michael said mocking the digital voice.
 Then to Woody, Listen there’s an eight-point spread and the Pats were supposed to sit half their guys.
 I got screwed, that’s all there is to it.
 But it ain’t over yet.